-SPED 422 - METHODS OF TEACHING AND LEARNING IN INCLUSIVE CLASSROOMS (3)
+SPED 322 - METHODS OF TEACHING AND LEARNING IN INCLUSIVE CLASSROOMS (3)

 Introduces concepts and skills needed for teachers to be able to include students with exceptional needs in inclusive classrooms.
 Adapting environment, instruction, and assessment to accommodate the needs of the diverse student populations.
-Prerequisite SPED 210.
+Offered even years.
+Prerequisite: SPED 210.